Root Canals in Keller, TX

 As tooth decay spreads, the bacteria that cause it to penetrate deeper into your tooth eventually reaches the nerves and blood vessels located at its center (called the pulp).
 Root canal treatment describes removing the diseased pulp and the infected tissues within the pulp chamber, as well as the connected root ‘canals’ that extend underneath your gums.

 This is the process for root canal therapy at Sky Creek Dental:

 - After your tooth is numbed and you have undergone dental sedation (if necessary), we will place a dental dam to isolate the tooth and protect it from saliva and bacteria.

 - To begin the procedure, we will gently create a small hole in the tooth, through which the infected pulp tissues can be removed and the interior of the tooth is cleaned and sanitized.

 - Once cleaned, the tooth’s root ‘canals’ will be sealed with a biocompatible material known as ‘gutta percha.’
 The material strengthens the root canals in addition to sealing them to prevent the spread of infection.

-- After the root canals and the interior of the tooth are filled, Dr. Cornelius or Dr. Belman will recommend placing a dental crown over the tooth to improve its strength and appearance.
+- After the root canals and the interior of the tooth are filled, Dr. Brent Cornelius, Dr. Jessica Geurkink, or Dr. Sara Bustos, will recommend placing a dental crown over the tooth to improve its strength and appearance.
 In most cases, it is imperative that you have a crown placed after root canal treatment to reduce the risks of further dental damage and potential tooth loss.